Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Analyse ownership and release history for an npm or PyPI package to detect supply-chain risk.'
-It specifies the verb, resource, and distinguishes from sibling tools like security_fetch_package_risk_brief which focus on different aspects.
+The description explicitly states the tool's purpose: 'Analyse ownership and release history for an npm or PyPI package to detect supply-chain risk.'
+It identifies the verb ('Analyse'), resource (npm or PyPI package), and outcome (detect supply-chain risk).
+It distinguishes from sibling tools by focusing on maintainer history with specific outputs like anomaly_score and maintainer_health.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.